 This privacy notice tells you what happens to any personal data that you give to us, or any that we may collect about you.
-More information about how we use your personal data is available in BCS70’s frequently asked questions (FAQs): bcs70.info/faqs/#privacy-and-data-protection.
+More information about how we use your personal data is available in the privacy and data protection frequently asked questions (FAQs): bcs70.info/home/privacy/faqs.

 We ask your permission to be part of the study.
 We do this so that, after receiving information about how your data will be used, you can choose whether to take part.
 You can contact us at any time to request to change any of the permissions that you have given.
 You do not need to give a reason for this.

-Further information about how we handle your data is available in the study FAQs: bcs70.info/faqs/#privacy-and-data-protection.
+Further information about how we handle your data is available in the privacy and data protection FAQs: bcs70.info/home/privacy/faqs.
 You can contact us at the details below if you: